10 Can Foods You Should Ignore at the Grocery Store (And Why)

 Vegetables are healthy—but canned versions often come with added sodium.
 This can significantly increase your daily salt intake without you realizing it.
 Some nutrients may also be reduced during processing.
 Choose no-salt-added varieties or rinse them before use to reduce sodium content.

-Canned Refried Beans (Full-Fat Versions)
+Canned Refried Beans Made With Lard

 Canned Mac and Cheese